 They work in the kidneys and remove extra sugar from your blood through urine.

 What are the side effects?
 These drugs raise your chances of having urinary tract and yeast infections.
 They may also cause low blood sugar.
-On the positive side, they can reduce the risk of kidney disease for those with diabetes and may reduce the risk of being hospitalized or dying from heart failure.
+On the positive side, they may reduce the risk of kidney disease for those with diabetes and can reduce the risk of being hospitalized or dying from heart failure.

 Do they clash with other drugs?
 SGLT2 inhibitors don't interact with many drugs.
 Rifampin may make the drug less effective.
 SGLT2 inhibitors may also raise the amount of digoxin in the body.